JosiasAurel/buffer/README.md

 Navigate to the `cli` directory and run `pipenv shell`.

 Once in the virtual environment, run `pipenv install` to install all the required dependencies.

+To build the CLI, run `pyinstaller --onefile bfdl` This command will build the CLI and output the binary in the `dist` directory.
+You can then add the CLI to `PATH` environment variable and use it.